Our Studies

-LCN Home \ Research Study
+LCN Cohort Study

+LCN Cohort Study is an observational study designed to better understand what causes people with cirrhosis to get sick and develop complications.
 Cirrhosis is a leading cause of disability and death and is becoming more common every year; we hope this study will improve our understanding of how we can keep people with cirrhosis healthier longer.

 For this study we are recruiting adults who are 18 years old or older with cirrhosis.
 We are looking for 1,200 people with cirrhosis to join this study happening at clinics across the country.
 If you join, you will be in the study for a total of 3 years.
 Enrolled participants will have study visits every 6 months (180 days), with the option to complete some parts of the study through telehealth visits or remotely.